Battle of Fort Ridgely

 The Battle of Fort Ridgely was an early battle in the Dakota War of 1862.
+As the closest U.S. military post to the Lower Sioux Agency, the lightly fortified Fort Ridgely quickly became both a destination for refugees and a target of Dakota warbands after the attack at the Lower Sioux Agency.
+It came under attack by the Dakota on August 20, 1862, two days after a company of soldiers responding from the fort to the attack on the Lower Sioux Agency had been ambushed and defeated at the Battle of Redwood Ferry.
+The Dakota besieged and partially destroyed the fort, but were unable to storm it before the August 27 arrival of Colonel Henry Sibley with 1,400 men from Fort Snelling prompted them to retreat.

+Background

-Built between 1853–1855 in the southern part of what was then the territory of Minnesota, Fort Ridgely was the only military post between the Dakota Reservation and the settlers.
+Built between 1853–1855 in the southern part of what was then the territory of Minnesota, Fort Ridgely was the only military post between the Dakota Reservation and the settlers of central Minnesota.
 As of August 18, 1862, the fort was garrisoned by 76 men and two officers of Company B of the 5th Minnesota Infantry Regiment, under the command of Captain John S. Marsh, who had fought in the Civil War in the First Battle of Bull Run.

-Background
+The fort had no stockade, trenches, or other fortifications.

 On August 18, 1862, the Lower Sioux Agency in Renville County, Minnesota, was attacked by Dakota men.
 They had come to the Agency to barter for the food that had been withheld from them and starvation had set in.
-There was a discussion amongst the white leaders gathered there with the head of the Lower Sioux Agency.
 The primary Indian Agent was against it, but the other men persuaded him to give the Dakota a small amount of porkback and flour.
 The Agent then added that the food would only be delivered to the reservation in the morning and only if the Dakota returned to the reservation immediately.
 Until that point, the well-armed Dakota men had stood by peacefully in the hot August temperatures.
 The greatly out-numbered 67 white men gathered there became uncomfortable with the stipulation and began to form small groups to head back to their homes.

-Inevitable fighting began with some of the Dakota men pursued the settlers who left, while the rest remained to fight those holed up in the Agency building.
+Fighting broke out as some of the Dakota men pursued the departing whites, while the rest surrounded those holed up in Agency buildings.
 Within a few hours 20 white settlers had been killed and 10 captured.
 Some white settlers escaped, heading for Fort Ridgely, while the majority tried to race for their homes and families.
 The men heading for their homes made plans to assemble in the morning to try to reach the fort.